Ambert tourism & sightseeing

 Visit Ambert (Auvergne, France)

-Ambert is in the Puy-de-Dome department, in eastern Auvergne.
+Ambert is a small town in the Puy-de-Dome department, in eastern Auvergne.
 The quiet, pleasant town is within the attractive surroundings of the Natural Regional Park of Livradois-Forez.

-While strolling around the town note in particular the 15th century gothic style Church of Saint-Jean.
-Unusually the square tower, 50 metres high, is offset to one side of the facade: I was told later it is possible to go up the belltower for lovely views but didn't realise it was possible at the time...).
-The mairie in the town is also of interest - a round building that was formerly the town grain hall.
+A building of particular interest in Ambert is the 15th century gothic style Church of Saint-Jean.
+Unusually the square tower, 50 metres high, is offset to one side of the facade: I was told later it is possible to go up this belltower for lovely views but didn't realise it was possible at the time of my visit.
+The mairie in the town is also interesting - a round building that was formerly the town grain hall.

-Take a stroll also in the well mantained park in the centre of Ambert.
+You can also take a stroll in the well mantained park in the centre of Ambert.

 Ambert Museums and traditions

-For many centuries the town was the French centre for paper-making, with the high point for the industry during the renaissance.
-There is a museum in the town to commemorate this history.
-There is also an active paper mill where visitors are welcome (you will come across other paper mills as you explore the surrounding countryside).
+For many centuries the town was the French centre for paper-making, with the high point for the industry occurring during the renaissance.
+There is a museum in the town to commemorate this history, and there is also an active paper mill where visitors are welcome (you will come across other paper mills as you explore the surrounding countryside).

 The second museum in the town, the Maison de la Fourme d’Ambert, is dedicated to the longstanding tradition of cheesemaking in the town - above all the cheese called the Fourme d'Ambert.
 Ambert is a 'classified AOC' cheese - be sure to try it during your visit!
 Every two years the 'Fourmofolies' festival celebrates the Ambert cheese and other cheeses in the area.

 A third museum, the Musée de la Machine Agricole et à Vapeur, is devoted to the local agricultural and industrial heritage of Ambert and features a collection of tractors and steam engines.

-The region is usually visited for the surrounding landscapes of hills, pastures and woodlands, unspoiled and ideal for walking and cycling on the quiet roads.
+The town and region are mostly visited for the surrounding landscapes of hills, pastures and woodlands, unspoiled and ideal for walking and cycling on the quiet roads.
 Several waymarked paths are suggested by the local tourist office to help you make the most of your visit, including a walk along the banks of the River Dore and an interesting trail that passes some of the local paper mills.

-There is also a small tourist train that passes through the surrounding countryside of the Livradois-Forez region leaving from Ambert (summer only).
+There are tourist trains that passes through the surrounding countryside of the Livradois-Forez region leaving from Ambert (summer only).
 You can head south to La-Chaise-Dieu and Sembadel or north to Olliergues.
 These trains pass through lovely scenic countryside.